so-dang-cool/z/CONTRIBUTING.md

 # Testing

-Examples in tests are encouraged.
+Usage examples in tests are welcomed, unit tests are required.

-Because of the complexity of generics and function signatures, and the simplicity of function implementations (many only a single line) compilation itself is often enough testing for me to be happy with the validity of code.

-More rigorous tests will be added later.

-All PRs must continue to compile.
+Any PR must continue to compile and pass tests.

 # Publishing